 The easiest and most humane solution is to install some yard art — the kind that moves or makes a racket.
 Think wind socks, chimes and fun whirly sun catchers.

 If, however, the birds are barn swallows that have nested (you’ll know because their nests are made of mud instead of twigs), you mustn’t shoo them away, no matter how gently.
 Barn swallows are federally protected.
 Instead, install a flat board below it or place a newspaper on the ground to prevent droppings from ruining your porch.
 Then next year (because they will come back — and they will bring friends) install bird netting between your eaves and the side of your home before nests are built.

-Rusty, Greasy Grill Grates
+Eliminate Rusty, Greasy Grill Grates with a Drill

 You never really got around to cleaning your grill at the beginning of the season, and now that you’ve invited some new work colleagues over for a barbecue, you realize your grill isn’t going to stir up any appetites with all that rust and grime.